itb2k13/pughound-js/README.md

 ### settextonclick
 upon the user clicking an element in the result-set, this setting determines whether the target element should recieve the full href text of the clicked element.

+triggers both jQuery events in this order: 'change' and 'input'

 ### resultstoshow
 how many results from the remote data source to show in the result-set